 Oral manifestations of coccidioidomycosis are rarely reported in the literature but represent an important diagnostic challenge, as they often resemble malignant neoplasms, traumatic ulcers, or other deep fungal infections.
 In this context, it becomes necessary to gather and analyze the available scientific literature documenting oral lesions caused by coccidioidomycosis, with the aim of expanding knowledge about its clinical, diagnostic, and therapeutic aspects8.

 Given this gap and the clinical relevance of the topic, this study aims to investigate and analyze, through a systematic review of the literature, cases of coccidioidomycosis with clinical manifestations in the oral cavity, with emphasis on the characterization of lesions, diagnostic methods used, and therapeutic approaches applied.
-The review was submitted to PROSPERO and is registered under ID CRD420251029682 – Oral Manifestations of Coccidioidomycosis: a systematic review.

 2. methodology